A couple upset in bed at home

 Signs of an unhealthy relationship

 Unhealthy relationships, on the other hand, are defined by one person’s attempts to control the other.
-Instead of having an open conversation about sex, they might try to pressure their partner into a decision they’re not comfortable with.
-Instead of understanding the healthy balance between time together and time apart, one partner will try to control the other’s time.
+Instead of having an open conversation about sex, someone in an unhealthy relationship might try to pressure their partner into sex.
+Instead of understanding the healthy balance between time together and time apart, someone in an unhealthy relationship will try to control their partner’s time.
 In an unhealthy relationship, a person will demand everything without offering the same respect in return.
+Signs of an unhealthy relationship include:

 • Disrespect